junxit/us-congress-bills-116/metadata.md

 - 2019-11-12 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, Education and Labor, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-11-12 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, Education and Labor, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-11-12 — Referred to the Committee on the Judiciary, and in addition to the Committees on Ways and Means, Education and Labor, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-11-13 — Referred to the Subcommittee on Immigration and Citizenship.
+- 2019-11-19 — Subcommittee on Immigration and Citizenship Discharged.
+- 2019-11-21 — Committee Consideration and Mark-up Session Held.
+- 2019-11-21 — Ordered to be Reported (Amended).
+- 2019-12-09 — Committee on Education and Labor discharged.
+- 2019-12-09 — Committee on Education and Labor discharged.
+- 2019-12-09 — Committee on Financial Services discharged.
+- 2019-12-09 — Committee on Financial Services discharged.
+- 2019-12-09 — Committee on Ways and Means discharged.
+- 2019-12-09 — Committee on Ways and Means discharged.
+- 2019-12-09 — Placed on the Union Calendar, Calendar No. 263.
+- 2019-12-09 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-328, Part I.
+- 2019-12-09 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-328, Part I.